simirian/nvim-manager/README.md

 #### Setup

 To enable workspaces you must run `require("nvim-manager.workspaces").setup()`.
-This function takes a table as arguments with the following default values:
+This function takes a table of options to set up global workspace settings.

+By default, `opts.lsp_setup()` uses nvim-cmp and nvim-lspconfig to set up language servers and code completion.
+This function can be overwritten, and will be passed each language server config that you set up in your workspace specs.

 ```lua
 {